On the van der Waerden numbers w(2;3,t): Computational results on

 \subsection{A conjecture on the upper bound}

-An important theoretical question is the growth-rate of $t \mapsto w(2;3,t)$.
-Although the precise relation ``$w(2;r,t) \leq t^2$'' has been invalidated by our results, quadratic growth still seems appropriate (see \cite{kullmann0} for a more general conjecture on polynomial growth for van der Waerden numbers in certain directions of the parameter space):
+An important theoretical question is the growth-rate of $t \mapsto \vdw(2;3,t)$.
+Although the precise relation ``$\vdw(2;r,t) \leq t^2$'' has been invalidated by our results, quadratic growth still seems appropriate (see \cite{kullmann0} for a more general conjecture on polynomial growth for van der Waerden numbers in certain directions of the parameter space; indeed in some directions linear growth is proven there):

-\begin{conj} There exists a constant $c>1$ such that $w(2; 3, t) \leq ct^2$. \end{conj}
+\begin{conj} There exists a constant $c>1$ such that $\vdw(2; 3, t) \leq ct^2$. \end{conj}

-By observing the known exact values, computed conjectures, and lower bounds, we may arrive at the following recursion:
+See Conjecture \ref{conj-3a} for a strengthening.
+To determine the current best guess for $c$, and to give some heuristic justification for Conjecture \ref{conj-1}, we observe the known exact values and lower bounds, and we arrive at the following possible recursion: